GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-environment.md

        ```

+    Replace the following:

-    Replace `NAME` with the name of the environment.
+    +   `NAME`: the name of the environment.
         The application uses the environment name as unique identifier and
         incorporates it into the name of Cloud Identity groups.
 Names must therefore comply with the following
         restrictions:

         +   Names are case-insensitive.
 You can't have two environments whose names only differ in casing.
         +   Names must be no longer than 16 characters.
         +   Names must only use the following characters: `A-Z`, `a-z`, `0-9`, `-`.

         The name can't be changed later.

+    +   `SCOPE`: the project, folder, or organization that this environment corresponds to.
+Set this to one of
+        the following values

+        +   `projects/PROJECT_ID` where `PROJECT_ID` is a project ID
+        +   `folders/FOLDER_ID` where `FOLDER_ID` is a folder ID
+        +   `organizations/ORG_ID` where `ORG_ID` is an organization ID

 1. Reinitialize Terraform and apply the configuration change: